TheWolfpacker - NC State football recruiting: Who's next?

 NC State football recruiting: Who's next?

-After NC State football received the commitment of three-star offensive tackle Jaleel Davis from Richmond Senior High in Rockingham, N.C., on Tuesday afternoon, the natural question among the Wolfpack faithful would be: Who's next?
+After NC State football received the commitment of two-star offensive tackle Thornton Gentry from Chapin (S.C.)
+High on Thursday afternoon, the natural question among the Wolfpack faithful would be: Who's next?

 Here's a list of five players who could be potential targets for the next commitment.